Hallelujah78/explosion-framer-motion/DEVNOTES.md

 ## Using our vector calc with our coord conversion

 - get the screen coords
-- convert screen coords to cartesian coords
+- convert screen coords to center screen is origin coords
 - run that through vectorCalc
 - convert back to screen coords
 - set moveTo with the new coords